Multi-storey office buildings

 Other types of long span beams

 Tapered beams can be designed so that the depth of the beam is tailored to broadly match the bending moment applied to it.
 In this way, the depth of the tapered section is normally in the form of a single linear variation from mid-span to the supports, and the minimum depth at the supports is sized only to provide the required shear resistance.
 Relatively wide zones for services are provided near to the supports.
-An example of a pair of tapered beams is shown.
+An example of tapered beams is shown.

 Shallow floor beams